sarahembarry/PFDA-project/README.md

 - **Machine Learning:** Used Linear Regression to evaluate trends and model accuracy.
 - **Forecasting:** Developed SARIMAX models to predict 10-year wind speeds for Dublin and Malin Head.

-### Key Highlights:
+### Goals:
-- Identified top wind energy locations using historical and forecasted data.
+- Identify top wind energy locations using historical and forecasted data.
-- Applied Python, SQL, and statistical analysis for actionable insights.

 ## How to Get Started